On Baker type lower bounds for linear forms: Introduction

 \section{Introduction}

-We wish to give an axiomatic approach to (explicit) Baker type lower bounds for linear forms of given numbers $\Theta_0,...,\Theta_m\in\mathbb{C}^*$.
+We give a criterion for studying (explicit) Baker type lower bounds of linear forms in given numbers $\Theta_0,...,\Theta_m\in\mathbb{C}^*$.
 Throughout this work, let $\mathbb{I}$ denote an imaginary quadratic field with $\mathbb{Z}_{\mathbb{I}}$ it's ring of integers.
 By an explicit Baker type lower bound we mean any positive lower bound